mehzabin-haque/ExpenseTracker/README.md

 application's outset adds a captivating touch, setting it apart from traditional financial management tools.

-Rest assured, security remains paramount, safeguarding user data, input amounts, and remaining balances with utmost confidentiality.
+Rest assured, security remains paramount, safeguarding user data, input amounts, and remaining balances with the utmost confidentiality.
 Users can trust our application for secure financial tracking and management.

 ### Implemented in Java
 Our project serves as a comprehensive financial management solution, replete with user-friendly